 Hair dyes stains are difficult to remove, and it's easier to prevent them from happening in the first place.
 There are a few simple ways to accomplish this and remove a lot of the hassle from dyeing your hair.

-When you apply hair dye, if you have a habit of staining your forehead and ears, apply petroleum jelly to your skin before you start brushing on the dye.
-The petroleum jelly acts like a barrier, whilst also absorbing any dye that you spill over your forehead so that it can't absorb into your skin instead.
+If you have a habit of staining your forehead and ears when you use hair dye, apply petroleum jelly to your skin before you start brushing on the dye.
+The petroleum jelly acts like a barrier, while also absorbing any dye that you spill over your forehead so that it can't absorb into your skin instead.

 Another simple way to lessen your chances of spills and heighten your precision is to use a tinting bowl and brush rather than bottle applicators that are present in home hair kits.
 If you can learn to apply hair dye with a tinting brush, you'll find your results improve.
 This will also enable you to use professional salon dyes for more choice of shades and even better, longer lasting color.